cdstanford/gid/README.md

 }
 ```

+## Directory structure

+The repository contains the following files and directories:
+- First and foremost, `src/` contains the source code.
+Within this, `src/algorithm` is the most important folder, containing the implementation of each of the algorithms that are compared. `src/bin` contains the available binaries, including `run_compare` and `run_example` described above.
+Finally, the rest of the files implement a common interface and shared underlying directed graph structure which are used to ensure a fair comparison between the algorithms.
+- `tests/` contains unit tests, in addition to those already included inline in the source code.
+- `examples/` contains all of the (handwritten and automatically generated) benchmarks used for evaluation of the paper as well as for correctness.
+- `Cargo.toml` and `Cargo.lock` are standard files provided by Rust packages: they document the required Rust package dependencies to run the code, and are used by `cargo` during compilation and linking. `rustfmt.toml` is a configuration file for the code formatter `cargo fmt`.
+- Finally, `scripts` contains miscellaneous scripts, and `regex-smt-benchmarks` contains SMT regular expression benchmarks as a submodule: it is not a necessary dependency, but it includes the source `.smt` files that were used to generate some of the benchmarks in `examples/` for the sake of completeness.

 ## "Reusable" badge

 In addition to the functional and available badges, we request to be considered for the "reusable" badge.
 Here are some notes that support reusability.